European-XFEL/Karabo/CONTRIBUTING.md

 What does WIP/Draft mean?
 -------------------------

-WIP, or Draft, means work in progress and should be used to indicate MRs that you would like to share with a selected group of people you work together with and get their opinion.
+WIP, or Draft, as prefix of a merge request title means work in progress and should be used to indicate MRs that you would like to share with a selected group of people you work together with and get their opinion.
 You should explicitly let the people know that they should collaborate with you on the WIP MR. Everyone else can ignore WIP MRs,